mrstefangrimm/TemplateStateMachine/README.md

 [qpn](https://github.com/QuantumLeaps/qpn) has been around for years and does an excellent job.

-While thinking how I could use C++ templates to generate a state machine, the [SML](https://github.com/boost-ext/sml) released.
+While thinking how I could use C++ templates to generate a state machine, SML](https://github.com/boost-ext/sml) got released.
 Too bad for tsm, they  did a great job.
-It is a pity though that it no longer works with C++14.
+It is a pity that SML no longer works with C++14.